George Crabbe: Early life

 Crabbe was born in Aldeburgh, Suffolk, the eldest child of George Crabbe Sr. The elder George Crabbe had been a teacher at a village school in Orford, Suffolk, and later in Norton, near Loddon, Norfolk; he later became a tax collector for salt duties, a position that his own father had held.
 As a young man he married an older widow named Craddock, who became the mother of his six children: George, his brothers Robert, John, and William, his sister Mary, and another sister who died as an infant.

 George Jr. spent his first 25 years close to his birthplace.
 He showed an aptitude for books and learning at an early age.
 He was sent to school while still very young, and developed an interest in the stories and ballads that were popular among his neighbours.
 His father owned a few books, and used to read passages from John Milton and from various 18th-century poets to his family.
-He also subscribed to a country magazine called Martin's Philosophical Magazine, giving the "poet's corner" section to George.
+He also subscribed to Benjamin Martin's Philosophical Magazine, giving the "poet's corner" section to George.
 The senior Crabbe had interests in the local fishing industry, and owned a fishing boat; he had contemplated raising his son George to be a seaman, but soon found that the boy was unsuited to such a career.